 Viola!
 This is the year!

-Also, there is a separate file that is the exact same planner, but with NO subjects written in.
-This will give you a little more freedom with your subjects.
+With that being said, there is now a separate file that is the exact same planner, but with NO subjects written in.
+This will hopefully give you a little more freedom with your subjects.

 Charlotte Mason Homeschool Planner